Jeronis de Soysa: Trade and Industry

 De Soysa inherited a small fortune from his uncles Daniel Peiris and Hendrick Peiris III, who were ship owners with Yatra building yards at Oruwella, Panadura and Grandpass, Colombo.
 He invested this in expanding the trading network between the Maritime and Kandyan Provinces with the assistance of his brothers.
 In 1820 he established himself as a general merchant in Kandy, becoming one of the first Sinhalese to do so.
 He introduced cart transportation between the seaports and the plantations which had till then been carried out on foot and was able to dominate the industry till the building of the railway.
 Meanwhile, de Soysa also became famous as Babasingha Vedamahatmaya, a sought-after Ayurvedic physician in Kandy and was reputed to have saved the lives of numerous plantation Tamils.
 De Soysa's business prospered and he received several government supply contracts, including one that involved in the construction of the Colombo-Kandy road.
 These investments enabled him to accumulate the large capital necessary to rent the franchising for the supply of arrack.
 Later, he curtailed his investment in the distillery and tavern industry.

-In 1836 de Soysa bid for the Diyatalawa kanda 'Kings Garden-Rajmal Uyana' in Hanguranketa (against British planters such as George Bird) at the request of the administrative officer of the region that had been appointed by king Sri Vikrama Rajasinha.
+In 1836 de Soysa bid for the Diyatalawa kanda 'Kings Garden-Rajmal Uyana' in Hanguranketha (against British planters such as George Bird) at the request of the administrative officer of the region that had been appointed by king Sri Vikrama Rajasinha.
 This was an overgrown coffee (flower) estate previously used by the Kandyan kings as a country retreat.
 He also purchased many of the cinnamon estates that were previously owned by the Dutch administration in Moratuwa, Ratmalana, Dambuwa and Katunayake, citronella plantations in Ahangama and coconut plantations throughout the island.
 His land holdings in Colombo consisted of several estates that stretched between Galle Face and Panadura.
 The De Soysa and Peiris family established the first Ceylonese-owned bank, the Bank of Kandy at Dalada Weediya and Pettah, Colombo in 1839 & 1860, at a time when European owned banks were reluctant to extend credit to the Ceylonese and the high interest rates of the Nattukkottai Chettiars.
 De Soysa was also reputed for his treatment of employees and had relied to a greater extent on the low country population.
 He played a significant role in improving agriculture and the infrastructure in the Kandyan province and the coastal districts.